run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/install-certificate.md

 # Installing SSL certificate

-Installing an SSL certificate is required for the CITSmart tool to work.
+Installing an SSL certificate is required for the 4biz tool to work.
 There are two ways to configure an SSL certificate in our scenarios:

 * Creating and using a self-signed one.
 * Using a valid certificate with a valid certificate chain.